 - The right to object.
 You can object to your information being used for profiling, direct marketing or research purposes.

 - You have rights in relation to automated decision making and profiling, to reduce the risk that a potentially damaging decision is taken without human intervention.

 Collecting Information Automatically

 Please see our cookies page for further information about the information we collect automatically when using our website.
-See also information on our Privacy Statement on our Internet Standards page.
+Privacy Notice 2017

 Incidents and breaches involving personal data

 If you are concerned about what we do with your data, or think something has gone wrong with how the Council handles personal data, please contact the Council’s Data Protection Officer to report a data protection incident.

 If you wish to make a complaint or comment about how we have processed your personal information, you can do so by writing to the Council’s Data Protection Officer.

 If you are still unhappy with how the council have handled your complaint, you may contact the UK Information Commissioner's Office at: